MasoniteFramework/docs/managers-and-drivers/about-managers.md

 ## Introduction

-Masonite uses an extremely powerful pattern commonly known as the Manager Pattern; also known as the Builder Pattern.
+Masonite uses an extremely powerful pattern commonly known as the Manager Pattern (also known as the Builder Pattern).
 Because Masonite uses classes with the `XManager` namespace, we will call it the Manager Pattern throughout this documentation.

-Think of the Manager Pattern as attaching a Manager to a specific feature.
-This Manager is responsible for instantiating `FeatureXDriver` classes.
+Think of the Manager Pattern as attaching a Manager to a specific feature and responsible for managing a specific set of drivers.
+These managers are responsible for instantiating `FeatureXDriver` classes.
 For example, we attach a `UploadManager` to the upload feature.
 Now the `UploadFeature` will instantiate `UploadXDriver` classes.

 For an actual example inside Masonite, there are currently two classes for the Upload feature: `UploadDiskDriver` and `UploadS3Driver`.
 Whenever we set the `DRIVER` in our `config/storage.py` file to `s3`, the `UploadManager` will use the `UploadS3Driver` to store our files.